 Running across 32 miles of the region’s mountainous terrain, the Independence Pass is a popular spot for tourists and a fantastic stretch of road for people who enjoy driving.

-Since the roads close during winters, your only remaining chance to explore the route is during late spring (weather and conditions permitting) summers and the fall.
+Since the roads close during winters, your only chances to explore this route is during late spring (weather and conditions permitting) summers and the fall.